Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Conclusion

 \section{Conclusion}

-In this work, we have presented an unsupervised feature extraction model for monocular videos.
-It applies contrastive learning to the time-variant components of the input, which, together with an additional image decoding, allows it to extract richer features than standard CSS approaches.
-Our framework is designed to extract features from the foreground object, and is thus well-suited to human pose estimation.
-We have evidenced this on four benchmark datasets where our approach was shown to outperform other single-view self-supervised learning strategies and to match the performance of multi-view ones.
+In this work, we have presented an unsupervised feature extraction model for monocular RGB videos.
+It improves upon the standard CSS approaches by applying contrastive learning only to the time-variant components of the latent representations and enforcing latent similarity given the distance between the frames.
+When combined with detection and an additional image decoding, this allows our model to extract richer features, well suited for capturing transient dynamics in videos, such as human motion.
+We have evidenced the benefits of our approach for pose estimation on five benchmark datasets; our approach was shown to outperform other single-view self-supervised learning strategies and to match the performance of multi-view ones.
+Finally, we show we can leverage 2D poses to enhance the quality of extracted features in the time-variant component, making 3D pose estimation more accurate.